 Tips for your visit from visitBerlin

 The Deutsches Historisches Museum is best reached by public transport.
-Hackescher Markt and Friedrichstraße S-Bahn stops are under 15-minutes walk away.
-The nearest underground station is Alexanderplatz.
+The nearest underground station is the U5-station "Unter den Linden".
 The buses 100, 200 and TXL stop almost right in front of the entrance.
 Motorists can find paid parking in the City-Quartier DOM-Aquarée garage, or in the underground car park at Bebelplatz.
 With the Berlin WelcomeCard, you get 25% discount on the entrance fee.
 Children and young people under 18 may visit the museum for free.
-The museum is also open on Mondays.
-Guided tours run regularly (for a fee).
-Advance booking is not necessary.
-Groups and schools can book special tours in advance.
-Note that films at the Zeughaus cinema often supplement special exhibitions in the museum.